RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 Music and Effects Knowledge

-Knowledge of music theory and other essential music concepts, such as dynamics, pitch, frequencies, reverb, sustain, etc., are beneficial but not mandatory to begin to learn how to mix and master.
+Knowledge of music theory and other essential music concepts, such as dynamics, pitch, frequencies, reverb, sustain, etc., are beneficial but not mandatory to begin to learn how to get good at mixing and mastering.

 With that being said, those concepts are something that you will need to learn as you progress.
 However, all of those can be learned as you go; they are not required to know before you begin.